joshlk/robotchinwag.com/_posts/2024-05-23-linear-layer-deriving-the-gradient-for-the-backward-pass.md

 math: true
 ---

-The linear layer, a.k.a. dense layer, is fundamental in deep learning and used everywhere.
-[PyTorch](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html) defines the linear layer as:
+The [linear layer](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html), a.k.a. [dense layer](https://www.tensorflow.org/api_docs/python/tf/keras/layers/Dense) or [fully-connected layer](https://docs.nvidia.com/deeplearning/performance/dl-performance-fully-connected/index.html), is everywhere in deep learning and forms the foundation to most neural networks.
+[PyTorch defines the linear layer](https://pytorch.org/docs/stable/generated/torch.nn.Linear.html)) as:

-> Applies a linear transformation to the incoming data: $Y = XA^T + \hat{b}$.
+> A linear transformation to the incoming data: $Y = XA^T + \hat{b}$.

-Whereby the shapes are:
+Whereby the shapes and tensors are:

 * Input $X$: (∗, in_features)
 * Weights $A$: (out_features,in_features)
 * Bias $\hat{b}$: (out_features)
 * Output $Y$: (∗, out_features)

-The start "∗" means any number of dimensions.
+The "∗" means any number of dimensions.
 PyTorch is a bit unusual in that it takes the transpose of the weights matrix $A$ before multiplying it with the input $X$.
-The hat over $\hat{b}$ indicates its a vector.
+The hat over $\hat{b}$ indicates it's a vector.

-In this article we are going to derive the gradient used for backpropagation for the linear layer.
-We will be using [index notation]({% link _posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md %}#index-notation) so that we can easily express the function in a more concise way and use [tensor calculus]({% link _posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md %}#tensor-calculus) to calculate the gradients.
+In this article, we will derive the gradients used for backpropagation for the linear layer.
+This function is used when calling [`Y.backwards()`](https://pytorch.org/docs/stable/generated/torch.Tensor.backward.html) on the output tensor `Y`.
+We will use index notation to express the function more concisely and [tensor calculus]({% link _posts/2024-05-03-the-tensor-calculus-you-need-for-deep-learning.md %}#tensor-calculus) to calculate the gradients.

-To derive the gradient for each input, we proceed as follows:
+To derive the gradient *for each input*, we proceed as follows:

 1. Translate the function into index notation.
 2. Calculate the derivative with respect to the output.